-And that’s a long way of saying, there’s no one, standard answer as to how long a patient will wear braces because there is no one, standard patient.
-Often, treatment takes from 18 to 24 months, but it can be months shorter or months longer depending on a variety of different circumstances.
+So the answer is: there’s no single, standard answer as to how long a patient will wear braces because there is no one, standard patient.
+On average, treatment may take anywhere from 18 to 24 months – but your treatment plan can be months shorter or longer depending on your unique case.

 Your orthodontic needs and goals will generally determine your treatment time.
-Some patients need only a bit of alignment, which can lead to a fairly short orthodontic experience.
-Some have malocclusions such as crossbites and open bites that require more complex and lengthy treatment.
+Some patients need only a bit of alignment, or are only aiming for smile esthetics, which can lead to a fairly short orthodontic experience.
+Patients who have malocclusions (misalignments), such as cross bites and open bites, will require more complex and lengthy treatment.

-And, while we used to think of orthodontics as a teenage rite of passage, that’s certainly no longer the case.
-Some children will need two-phase orthodontic treatment, where early procedures before the adult teeth even come in ease the way for any necessary second stage treatment when the permanent teeth arrive years later.
-And some adults will want orthodontic work later in life, where denser bone tissue might lead to (somewhat) longer treatment.
+While we used to think of orthodontics as a teenage rite of passage, that’s certainly no longer the case!
+Some children will need two-phase orthodontic treatment, where early treatments before the adult teeth even come in ease the way for any necessary second stage treatment when the permanent teeth arrive years later.
+And some adults will want orthodontic treatment later in life, where denser bone tissue might lead to (somewhat) longer treatment.

 This is one area you can make a real difference!
-If you follow our instructions for using your appliances most effectively, you’ll make progress as quickly as possible.
-If you have aligner trays, be sure to wear them for as long as directed each day.
-If you have rubber bands attached to brackets on your upper and lower teeth, wear them for as many hours as required, because these little bands are actually the tools that are moving your teeth into alignment.
-If you don’t wear your braces or aligners as directed, not much is going to happen, and certainly not on schedule.
+If you follow our instructions for using your treatment most effectively, you’ll make progress as quickly as possible.
+If you choose Invisalign, be sure to wear them for as long as directed each day.
+It’s important that you wear your aligners for at least 20 to 22 hours a day to see results.